-The combined ratio for the home and farm segment improved substantially as North Dakota experienced a lower amount of weather-related events in the second quarter.
-The favorable impact from weather-related losses combined with some modest rate adjustments helped lead to an excellent start to 2020 for these lines of business.
+The combined ratio for the home and farm segment improved substantially as we experienced a lower amount of weather-related events in the third quarter.
+The favorable impact from weather-related losses combined with some modest rate adjustments helped continue the excellent results in 2020 for these lines of business.